 1. Plan Ahead and Prepare

 Visitors travel from near and far to explore Sedona’s unique landscape.
-This means that parking at some of our most popular destinations fill up fast.
+Parking can fill up fast.
 Avoid the crowds and prevent further impacts by visiting during off times (summer and winter).
+Use the Sedona Shuttle to east the stress on yourself and the environment by leaving your vehicle behind.

-Carry a map or GPS and know how to use them.
+Once on the trails, carry a map or GPS and know how to use them.
 Keep your group safe by selecting an outing that matches your group’s abilities.
-Weather in Sedona can change quickly, always be prepared for inclement weather and have a plan in case of emergencies.
+Weather in Sedona can change quickly.
+Always be prepared and have a plan in case of emergency.

 Walk and ride on existing trails or durable surfaces to protect trailside plants.
 Durable surfaces include maintained trails, designated campsites, rock, gravel, sand or snow.
 Camp 200 feet from water sources to allow wildlife access to these areas.
 Camping is not allowed within Sedona’s city limits.